admercs/ubc-hyperloop-vision/README.md

-# UBC Hyperloop Team - Vision Statement
+# UBC Hyperloop - Vision Statement

 In August of 2019, I presented a vision statement to the UBC Engineering Department on the need to create a UBC Hyperloop student design team.
 This vision statement was motivated by challenges currently facing society and my experience in helping to found the UBC UAS team.